openstack-archive/fuel-plugin-lma-collector/doc/source/dev/metrics/influxdb.rst

 cluster
 ^^^^^^^

+These metrics are only available if there are more than one node in the cluster.

 * ``influxdb_cluster_write_shard_points_requests``, the number of requests for writing a time series points to a shard.
 * ``influxdb_cluster_write_shard_requests``, the number of requests for writing to a shard.